Otaiki1/chaincold/gateway/README.md

 5. **EIP-712 Signature**: Gateway signs the data using EIP-712
 6. **Contract Submission**: Submit signed transaction to contract (can be done by EVVM/Fisher)
 7. **Symbiotic Attestations**: Create attestation tasks for Symbiotic Relay network to verify:
     - All sensor data from batch CID is valid
     - Temperature stayed within threshold
     - Shipment integrity proven using Merkle tree + Filecoin CID
     - Stored dataset verified using Filecoin Onchain Cloud

 ## Batching

 The gateway uses a batching system to:

 -   Reduce Filecoin upload costs
 -   Batch multiple samples together
 -   Process when batch is full OR timeout is reached

 Configure via:

 -   `BATCH_SIZE`: Number of samples per batch (default: 10)
 -   `BATCH_TIMEOUT`: Timeout in ms (default: 30000 = 30 seconds)

 ## EVVM Integration

-ChainCold uses EVVM's Mate Metaprotocol to execute gasless / async shipment recordings via a Fisher/Executor flow.
+RealTrack uses EVVM's Mate Metaprotocol to execute gasless / async shipment recordings via a Fisher/Executor flow.

 ### How It Works